taangle/YoutubePOC/README.md

 ```
 git clone https://github.com/LawLogix/Summer18POC.git
 ```
-You will need to add a `env.ts` file to `src` modeled after `env.example.ts`.
-This is where your API key will go.
+You will need to add a `env.ts` file to `src` modeled after `env.example.ts`. `env.ts` is purposely ignored by git, and this is where your API key will go.
 You can get an API key for free from the [Google Developers Console](https://console.developers.google.com/).

 Next, set up Angular locally.
 Navigate into the `pocYT` folder and run:
 ```